TheCandidStartup/TheCandidStartup.github.io/_drafts/amortized-cost-cloud.md

 In the cloud, the primary unit of computation is a [request to a microservice]({% link _posts/2022-11-28-modern-saas-architecture.md %}).
 The main metric we use to understand the performance and health of a service is request latency.
 How long does it take to get a response to our request (if we get one at all)?

 Typically, the amount of work done by a request is too small to amortize costs across.
-An in memory database using a vector like container will add an element per request.
+An in-memory database using a vector like container will add an element per request.
 An app server using a garbage collected language stack will process many requests between each garbage collection cycle.
 The end result is that a small number of requests will have a much higher latency than the others.
 They're the requests that triggered a reallocation in the database.
 They're the requests waiting for the garbage collector to complete before they can be processed by the app server.

 {% include candid-image.html src="/assets/images/request-latency-distribution.svg" alt="Request latency distribution" %}